This article may contain affiliate links. For details, visit our Affiliate Disclosure page.

 #8 “It’s Dark and Hell Is Hot”, Performed by DMX, Fighter: Chuck Liddell

 Another shoot for DMX unsurprisingly as the artist’s songs are always in the most popular list of walk-out songs.
 The deep-throated rapper is at one of his best notes on this track.
 And it proved its complete fitness when you hear it accompanied by Chuck Liddell walking trail to the cage when the fighter himself was at his best.

 #9 “A Country Boy Can Survive”, Performed by Hank Williams Jr., Fighter: Matt Hughes

 Apart from Wanderlei Silva’s “Sandstorm, hardly any song could be more fit with its representative fighter than this one with the legendary Matt Hughes.

 The lyrics themselves tell it all.
 “Because there’s a storm a-brewing on the horizon.
 And that can only mean one thing.
 The sheriff’s headed into town.
 You hear me, Frank Trigg, you cur?
 Run.
 And tell all the other curs The Law is coming”.

 Here are the 09 most enjoyed and attractive MMA walkout songs of all time.
-Please aware before you diving in our amazing song list that while some fighters mentioned on this list are indeed intimidating themselves, this is not a compilation of intimidating fighters nor does it try to imply any about the rankings of these.
+Please be aware before you dive in our amazing song list that while some fighters mentioned on this list are indeed intimidating themselves, this is not a compilation of intimidating fighters nor does it try to imply any about the rankings of these.